-A new class of antiretroviral agents called fusion inhibitors have been identified that inhibit viral binding or fusion to host target cells; the available drugs in this class must be administered subcutaneously.
-Single and chronic-dosing phase I/II studies of the fusion inhibitor enfuvirtide (T-20) in combination with other antiretroviral drugs in treatment-experienced children have been completed. and have demonstrated that the drug is safe and has an additive anti-viral effect [151].
-Enfuvirtide was approved in March 2003 for HIV-infected adults and children 6 years or older for use in combination with other antiretroviral drugs for the treatment of HIV infection in treatment-experienced patients with evidence of HIV replication despite ongoing antiretroviral therapy.
-There are currently Insufficient Data to Recommend use of enfuvirtide for initial therapy of HIV infection in children, although the drug may have utility in the treatment of children failing alternative antiretroviral regimens.
+A new class of antiretroviral agents called fusion inhibitors inhibit viral binding or fusion to host target cells; enfuvirtide (T-20), the only approved drug in this class, must be administered subcutaneously.
+Single- and chronic-dosing phase I/II studies of T-20 in combination with other antiretroviral drugs in treatment-experienced children have been completed, and have demonstrated that the drug is safe and has an additive antiviral effect [151, 152].
+T-20 was approved in March 2003 for HIV-infected adults and children 6 years of age or older for use in combination with other antiretroviral drugs in treatment-experienced patients with evidence of HIV replication despite ongoing antiretroviral therapy.
+There are currently insufficient data to recommend use of T-20 for initial therapy of HIV infection in children.